metacall/core/docs/README.md

 #### 5.2.1 Type System

 **METACALL** implements an abstract type system which is a binary representation of the types supported by it.
 This means that **METACALL** can convert any type of a language to its own type system and back.
-Each loader is responsible of doing this conversions.
+Each loader is responsible of doing these conversions.

 **METACALL** maintains most of the types of the languages but not all are supported.
 If new types are added they have to be implemented in the [`reflect`](/source/reflect) module and also in the [`loaders`](/source/loaders) and [`serials`](/source/serials) to fully support it.